 I was thrilled to see the shirabyoushi-style dance, with their slow, considered movements and the accompanying koto and haunting flute.
 Shirabyoushi were female entertainers in the Heian era, and the koto floor harp is very much associated with the Heian Imperial Court.

-There was a fantastic dragon story where a warrior killed four onstage dragons.
+There was a fantastic dragon story where a warrior killed onstage dragons.
+This was the famous story of Susanoo no Mikoto defeating the eight-headed serpent, finding the sacred sword in its tail.
 It was a wonderful spectacle, and I thought of the viewers of long ago who might well have been spell-bound.

 I loved the dances so much I stayed for the next performance!